 There are other options as well.
 There’s Kokotime which runs Real Debrid, an app called Leon Flix which is available for PCs only (Mac, Windows, and Linux), Android support which might be out soon, and of course, there is the option to just subscribe to Amazon Prime or Hulu or Netflix, since services like Real Debrid do cost some money, so it might not be all that expensive to get a mainstream connection.

 Terrarium TV Alternatives [FAQs]

 1. What is Real Debrid?

-Real Debrid is a service you can subscribe to at about $10 per month to get content from a variety of sources to download without any restriction or having to navigate a hundred websites.
-It comes in handy in streaming and downloading content quickly, and to play things effortlessly on your devices, such as through apps or Kodi add-ons, or just to add to the potential of other apps that might serve similar purposes to make soubly sure that the content you want will be available to you.
+Real Debrid is a service you can subscribe to at about $10 per month to get content from a variety of sources to download without any restrictions or having to navigate a hundred websites.
+It comes in handy in streaming and downloading content quickly, and playing things effortlessly on your devices, such as through apps or Kodi add-ons, or just to add to the potential of other apps that might serve similar purposes to make doubly sure that the content you want will be available to you.

 2. Is there some way to still use Terrarium TV?